 Island time meets tee time at Kiawah.
 One of the larger barrier islands off the South Carolina coast, this private, 15 square-mile, coast-meets-marshland haven is packed with manicured, top-ranked courses (most of which offer public access) as well as thousands of acres of pristine, protected habitat.

-Exclusivity is par for the course here, where spas and exquisite dining accompany outdoorsy pursuits like paddle-boarding and kayaking.
-Yes, you can follow in Phil Mickelson’s footsteps here.
+Exclusivity is par for the course here.
+An abundance of spa hotels in Kiawah with exquisite dining accompany outdoorsy pursuits like paddle-boarding and kayaking.
+Yes, you can follow in Phil Mickelson’s footsteps by selecting one of Kiawah Island’s rentals only minutes from a world-class golf course.
 Just don’t forget to take in the sunsets, too!

 Our long-weekender picks: